Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (LAUGHTER)

-SAGAL: On the cookbook, is it true that you came out with a third cookbook because people were like, you know, if you eat everything in the first two cookbooks, you're going to die?
-Because the third cookbook - I was looking through it - it seems to have, like, more healthy things.
-The word quinoa appeared, which I thought was amazing.
+SAGAL: On the cookbook, is it true that you came up with a third cookbook because people were like, you know, if you eat everything in the first two cookbooks, you're going to die?

-YEARWOOD: It is.
-It's for balance, if you want to do that.
-But the truth is that we all know how we're supposed to eat.
-And so if you have fried chicken and mashed potatoes and white gravy, then the next day you have, like a grape and you're totally evened out and you're good.

 (LAUGHTER)